zirafa/bootstrap-grid-only/README.md

 # What's not included:
 - Pretty much everything else.
 It's really up to you.
 No styles, no javascript - there isn't even a reset.css or normalize.css included.

+# Notes
+You could also use [Bootstrap's Customizer](http://getbootstrap.com/customize/) to compile only the grid + responsive utilities you need.
+Actually, I recommend trying that first (here's the equivalent [config.json](https://gist.github.com/anonymous/e9d4b16ac54805b9ec6f)).
+For my needs, I needed LESS files in order to do server-side compilation with LessPHP on a Drupal site.
+LessPHP doesn't support extends, which this version doesn't have.
+This may also save you time in having to sift through the Bootstrap LESS source files, and allow you to deconstruct how the grid is made.
+For instance, I had a project where I needed to change all the class names col-xs, col-md, col-sm, col-lg to match an existing convention: col-mobile, col-narrow, col-normal, col-wide.